warriordog/advent-of-code-2022/README.md

 ### Details
 * Dotnet 6 is required to run the solutions.
 * Project files are included for JetBrains Rider, but the solution should work in Visual Studio or with the dotnet command line.
-* Solutions are executed via a [reflective loader](AdventOfCode/Program.cs).
-  * Day/part names are used to construct the type name, which is resolved to a type via reflection.
-  * Any extra parameters are passed on to the specific solution class.
 * Solutions should run on any supported .NET platform.